 From the Mouth of a Tasmanian Common Wombat

-Okay, first things first, I have a little issue with you humans: it’s my name!
-May I ask why you call me the Tasmanian Common Wombat?
-Common???
 I ask you to realise I too have feelings, and in protecting my feelings I’d much prefer you to call me simply a Tasmanian wombat.
 Or I could even live with being called a bare or naked nosed wombat or a coarse haired wombat.
 But please, spare my feelings and cut with the common.
-Now I shall tell you a little about myself and my species…
+Now I shall tell you a little about myself and my species.

 Oh yes, and we do have two other mainland Australian cousins.
 Lasiorhinus latifrons (Southern hairy-nosed wombat) and Lasiorhinus krefftii (Northern hairy-nosed wombat), though these guys don’t really resemble us in the looks department.
 Our ancestors lived on this land, some of whom were indeed very large, the earliest fossil records being from the Miocene era over 20 million years ago.
 One of these guys was known as the Phascolonus gigas.
 He had a skull almost half a metre (around 16 inches) in length, a weight estimated as 200 kilograms and stood about one metre in height.